Needs From: MC Serves!

 *All Montgomery Park Volunteer Opportunities require a separate sign-up on our website to be considered officially registered as a volunteer - you are not registered if you have ONLY signed up on the Montgomery County Volunteer website!
 MCPS Students - PLEASE DO NOT USE YOUR SCHOOL EMAIL*

-Join Montgomery Parks, Neighbors of Northwest Branch, & Clifton Park as we celebrate Earth Month through a volunteer park cleanup!
+Join Montgomery Parks at a volunteer park cleanup!
 Help beautify your community green spaces, keep litter out of our streams, and protect wildlife!

 Children under 14 years old must volunteer with a parent/guardian.All cleanups are pre-approved for SSL hours*.
 Forms are provided at the cleanup.Students must pre-register to receive SSL hours.
 Do not use an MCPS email.This opportunity is not eligible for court-ordered service.